#Project configuration

 .

-If we had an About us
+Using the sample above, if we had an About us

 page, the final <title>